The Making of Teehan+Lax

 Starting in 2009 we went through some difficult times.
 We experienced something we hadn’t experienced in our first 8 years.
 Attrition.
 While a handful of people had left the company in the first 6 years, most people stayed.
 In 2009, we saw a number of loyal long time employees leave the company.
 When we asked them why they were leaving, the number one reason was they didn’t understand where the company was going.

 In our first 5 years we were this scrappy start up.
-People came to Teehan+Lax because they were often refugees of other companies.
+People came to Teehan + Lax because they were often refugees from larger companies.
 They didn’t fit in.
-They saw the same things Geoff and I did, the inefficiencies, the politics, the things we were trying to remove at Teehan+Lax.
+They saw the same things Geoff and I did, the inefficiencies, the politics and wanted to work somewhere that was different.
+Just as we were an alternative for clients, we were an alternative for the people who worked here.

 “One of our founding ideas was to only have 2 titles Partner and Associate”